jwbe/beanstalk-microsite/src/content/pages/about-beanstalk.md

 slug: about-beanstalk
 heading: About Beanstalk
 subheading: What we do and why we do it
+title: About The Beanstalk App
+description: Find out more about the Beanstalk app and why we do what we do.
 ---

 import { TestimonialPod, TestimonialPods } from '../../components/testimonial-pod/testimonial-pod'